lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 ----------------------

 For the most part, ``singularity-eos`` tries to be agnostic to how you parallelize your code on-node.
-(It knows nothing at all about distributed memory parallelism.)
+It knows nothing at all about distributed memory parallelism, with one exception, discussed below.
 An ``EOS`` object can be copied into any parallel code block by value (see below) and scalar calls do not attempt any internal multi-threading, meaning ``EOS`` objects are not thread-safe, but are compatible with thread safety, assuming the user calls them appropriately.
 The main complication is ``lambda`` arrays, which are discussed below.

 The vector ``EOS`` method overloads are a bit different.
 These are thread-parallel operations launched by ``singularity-EOS``.
 They run